abhishekit31/javaScript/Interview/interview.md

 # what is lexical environment ?

-lexical scope in javascript is a data strucutre that store a varibale and function in a given scope.
+lexical environment in javascript is a data strucutre that store a varibale and function in a given scope.

-whenever the execution constext is crated the lexical environement is crated.
+whenever the execution constext is crated the lexical environement is also crated.

 ```javascript
 function outer() {